-As daily cases of the Covid-19 continue to rise across the nation, it’s more important than ever that we are prioritizing our health.
-Specifically, since the coronavirus affects the respiratory system, taking preventative measure to protect your lungs is crucial.
+As we head into flu season with the Covid-19 Delta variant still affecting thousands, it’s more important than ever that we are prioritizing our health.
+Specifically, since the coronavirus and allergies can affect the respiratory system, taking preventative measure to protect your lungs is crucial.
 Luckily for us, research suggests that taking fish oil for lung health could not only ward off lung problems, but also slow down the aging of the vital organ.

 Fish Oil for Lung Health — What the Science Says